Asana

 FAQ

 At the per-seat level, Monday Basic ($9/seat) appears cheaper than Asana Starter ($10.99/user).
 But Basic includes zero automations and zero integrations, and requires a 3-seat minimum ($27/month actual entry).
-For comparable functionality -- automations, dependencies, and multiple views -- you need Monday Pro ($19/seat).
-A 10-person team needing automations and dependencies pays $110/month on Asana Starter versus $190/month on Monday Pro.
+Monday also sells seats in increments of 5 after the first 3, so a 7-person team pays for 10 seats.
+For comparable functionality (automations, dependencies, multiple views), you need Monday Pro ($19/seat).
+A 10-person team needing automations and dependencies pays $110/month on Asana Starter vs $190/month on Monday Pro.

 Does Monday.com have a free plan?